 - It is recommended to use wire grids for meat items.
 This will elevate your food items and allow air to circulate all around during the cooking process.
 Place your wire rack in a sheet pan to collect the juice.
-This also reduces clean-up time. - Use sheet pans for bakery items such as pastries, bread and rolls, and cookies.
-Shallow sides on a pan or bake sheet will enhance the air flow to your foods.
+This reduces clean-up time also. - Use sheet pans for bakery items such as pastries, bread and rolls, and cookies.